Information for Staff and Researchers

 The University of Huddersfield's has an online reading list management system, Leganto.
 To find out more about Leganto and how to edit your lists, see our Leganto training and support guide.

 Library Resource Suggestions

-The library welcomes recommendations of new resources to publish, and will consider these with reference to our collection development policy.
+The library welcomes suggestions of new books or other resources to purchase.
+We will consider these with reference to our collection development policy.
 You can read this policy on our Library Policies and Standards page.